TranslatorSRI/CQS/README.md

 2. Allows KP teams such as OpenPredict or Multiomics to avoid dealing with ARA functions such as aux graphs, ARS registration, merging, scoring, normalizing, adding literature co-occurrence

 4. Facilitates consistent specification and implementation of inference rules, by providing a centralized and transparent place to define, align, and collaborate on inference rules

+## How to Contribute a CQS Template and enter it into the Translator pipeline

+See README in "templates directory": https://github.com/TranslatorSRI/CQS/tree/main/templates.

 ## Architectural Overview